Minnesota seeks to punish rodeo organizers who bucked governor's safety order

 "Business owners and event operators need to know that they are not above the law.
 If they risk the health and safety of our communities, my office will take strong action, as we are doing today."

-The Health Department on Friday said that a rodeo attendee from a neighboring county attended the rodeo and tested positive on July 27 for the coronavirus, the virus that causes COVID-19.
+The Health Department on Friday said that someone from a neighboring county attended the rodeo from July 23 through July 26 and tested positive for the coronavirus that causes COVID-19 after becoming ill on July 27.

 Health officials are urging those who attended the rodeo to be alert to symptoms of COVID-19, including fever, cough and losing one's sense of smell.